BMW 5 Series (F10): Gran Turismo (F07)

-Long wheelbase sedan (F18)
+Long wheelbase saloon (F18)

-A long wheelbase (LWB) version of the BMW 5 Series Sedan was developed for the Chinese market, as a lower cost alternative to the 7 Series.
-The wheelbase of the F18 is extended by 14 cm over the standard 5 Series sedan, resulting in an overall length of 5039 mm.
+A long wheelbase (LWB) version of the BMW 5 Series Saloon was developed for the Chinese market, as a lower cost alternative to the 7 Series.
+The wheelbase of the F18 is extended by 14 cm over the standard 5 Series Saloon, resulting in an overall length of 5039 mm.

 The F18 was assembled at BMW Plant Shenyang in Shenyang.

 Styling

 The F10 uses a more traditional BMW exterior styling approach compared with the controversial styling of its E60 5 Series predecessor.
 The "Bangle butt" is removed, a Hofmeister kink is present, a traditional kidney grill is used and crease lines are used on the bonnet (similar to the E39 5 Series and earlier generations).
 Reviews of the styling have ranged from slightly bland, to handsome and muscular.

 Equipment

 The interior features an updated iDrive system and a 13 mm increase in rear knee-room for rear passengers.
 The F10 saw the return of the centre console being angled towards the driver, as used on the 5 Series from 1981 to 2003.